Three years ago AgileSherpas released our first ever State of Agile Marketing Report (now affectionately referred to as SOAM).

 Power comes from putting knowledge into action, so here are a few things you can do right now:

 - Bridge the education gap with training tailored to marketers.
-Our introduction to Agile marketing is pre-recorded for learning on your terms, or you can join a live instructor-led workshop on Agile Marketing Fundamentals.
+Our Introduction to Agile Marketing on-demand course is pre-recorded for learning on your terms, or you can join an upcoming live, instructor-led Agile Marketing Fundamentals workshop.

 - Think creatively about where and how to test Agile ways of working within marketing.
 Keep in mind that tons of different marketing functions are using Agile, so you don’t have to limit your test to the web team.
 If you’d like guidance through your pilot, our 90-Day Jumpstart program can help.